nick-ng/dominion-js/README.md

 - [x] Play Treasure cards
 - [x] Buy cards
 - [ ] Clean-up cards
+   - [ ] Put your hand under your in-play cards
-   - Choose which card you want to be the top of your discard pile
+   - [ ] Choose which card you want to be the top of your discard pile
 - [ ] "complicated" effects (text descriptions)
 - [x] Options
    - [ ] Options menu